d-sonuga/myfxtracker/docs/docs/index.md

 Roles
 -----
-*   Receiving data from the trader data source
+*   Requesting data from the trader data source
 *   Saving trader data
 *   Keeping track of user info, sign ups, log ins, and other peripheral data

 ## Trader Data Source
--   Metatrader EA
+-   MetaApi servers

--   New trader data sources may be added at any time Roles
+Roles
 -----
-*   Send trader data to the backend whenever new data becomes available
+*   Provide trader data whenever it is requested for